aichacamara/international-vaccine-allocation/README_seir_opt.md

 verbosity >= 1: vaccinations by day/area
 verbosity >= 2: outer and inner loop showing progress of algorithm

-For QP, the outputs are a subset of this:

-verbosity >= 0: echo inputs, first sim, optimal verbosity >= 1: vaccinations by day/area
-verbosity >= 2: outer loop showing progress of algorithm

-When simulate_only = 1, the initial policy is simulated and a csv file is written.
-Other output for this option hasn't been done.
+When simulate_only = 1, the initial policy is simulated.
 ----------------------------------------------------------------------------
 Plots